 Pediatric Dentistry located in Albany, NY & Glens Falls, NY

 Most infants get their first baby teeth around the age of six months.
 As soon as baby teeth start breaking through the gum line, it’s important to begin cleaning and caring for them.
 At Pediatric Dental Group of New York, the team of pediatric dentists boasts years of experience caring for baby teeth.
-To make an appointment for your child at the practice in Albany or Glens Falls, New York, call the nearest office today or schedule online.
+To make an appointment for your child at the practice in Schenectady, Albany or Glens Falls, New York, call the nearest office today or schedule online.

 Baby Teeth Q & A